← Reference Deep-Dives Reference Deep-Dive · 11 min read

 By Kevin, Founder & CEO

 The Customer Intelligence Hub is where agentic research creates long-term competitive advantage.
 Individual studies provide immediate value.
 The hub provides compounding value — an institutional knowledge asset that grows more useful with every study, survives team turnover, and makes every future study more informed.
+Built on top of agentic research, the hub is the organizing layer that converts a series of one-off studies into a queryable institutional asset.

 Principle 1: Consistent Audience Definitions

 The hub connects studies that share audience characteristics.
 If one study targets “enterprise software buyers” and another targets “B2B SaaS decision-makers at companies with 500+ employees,” the hub may not recognize these as overlapping audiences.
+Inconsistent audience definitions are the single most common reason a hub fails to compound — every study becomes a silo because the segment labels don’t line up.

 Best practice: Define a standard audience taxonomy for your organization and use it consistently across studies.
 Example: